 Like this Article?
 Read more articles on dealing with anxiety here

 Need help overcoming Anxiety?
-Visit my Anxiety & Stress Counselling web page
+Visit my Anxiety & Stress Counseling web page

 My services are available online by Video around the world.

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, Certified Addictions Counsellor is a Therapist specializing in recovery from Chronic Anxiety, Relationship Problems, Grief, Family Scapegoating and Love Addiction.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, Certified Addictions Counselor is a Therapist specializing in recovery from Chronic Anxiety, Relationship Problems, Grief, Family Scapegoating and Love Addiction.